Which city is cheaper, Faro or Mykonos?

 For the ultimate resort vacation, Faro is a great choice.
 Popular resorts include Vila Vita Parc Resort and Spa, Conrad Algarve, and Tivoli Carvoeiro.

-There are many scuba diving and snorkeling spots near Mykonos.
+Many visitors go to Mykonos to enjoy scuba diving and snorkeling.
 There are many good diving and snorkeling spots around the island include shipwrecks and reefs with good visibility.

 Most people don't think of either Mykonos or Faro as a family destination.